osg-htc/user-documentation/documentation/overview/account_setup/ap7-access.md

   path: overview/account_setup/ap7-access.md
 ---

+The latest version of this guide is at [this link](documentation/overview/account_setup/comanage-access/)

 # Log In to `uw.osg-htc.org` Access Points

 **This guide is for users who were notified by a member of the OSG team that they